 Have a look at the reviews for Betterhelp on TrustPilot, the iOS store or Google Play store.
 Lots of them mention the positive impact that therapy had on their day-to-day mood.

 Online therapy is cheaper than face-to-face therapy.
-These apps have therefore given thousands of low-income individuals access to therapy.
+These online therapy platforms have therefore given thousands of low-income individuals access to therapy.

 It can be argued that face-to-face counseling is more effective, as you and your therapist will find it easier to pick up on the nuances of each other’s communications.
 However, as web connections and video calling software becomes more powerful, this becomes less and less of an issue.